Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 > Service is a broad category encompassing any value, function, or feature that an app needs.
 A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.

 An Angular component should focus on presenting data and enabling the user experience.
-It should mediate between the application logic (data model) and the view (renderey by the template).
+It should mediate between the application logic (data model) and the view (rendered by the template).

-Angular services helps us to separate non-view-related functionality to keep component classes lean and efficient.
+Angular services help us to separate non-view-related functionality to keep component classes lean and efficient.

 ### How do you provide a service?